 Our Third Amended and Restated Certificate of Incorporation currently authorizes the issuance of 150,000,000 shares of common stock.
-In April 2024, our board of directors declared it advisable and approved and adopted an amendment, subject to approval and adoption by our stockholders, to our Third Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 150,000,000 to 300,000 (the Authorized Shares Charter Amendment).
+In April 2024, our board of directors declared it advisable and approved and adopted an amendment, subject to approval and adoption by our stockholders, to our Third Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 150,000,000 to 300,000,000 (the Authorized Shares Charter Amendment).
 Our board of directors is requesting stockholder approval of the Authorized Shares Charter Amendment.

 The additional common stock to be authorized by adoption of the Authorized Shares Charter Amendment would have rights identical to our currently outstanding common stock.
 Adoption of the Authorized Shares Charter Amendment and issuance of additional common stock would not affect the rights of the holders of our currently outstanding common stock, except for effects incidental to increasing the number of shares of common stock outstanding, such as dilution of the voting rights of current holders of common stock.
 If the Authorized Shares Charter Amendment is adopted, it will become effective upon filing of a Certificate of Amendment of our Third Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware, which we currently plan to file promptly following the Annual Meeting if this proposal is approved.
-Other than the increase of authorized shares of Common Stock as described in this Proposal and the addition of Article X pursuant to Proposal No. 4 below, the remainder of our Third Amended and Restated Certificate of Amendment.
-If the proposed Authorized Shares Charter Amendment is not approved by our stockholders, but our stockholders elect to approve the Exculpation Charter Amendment.
+Other than the increase of authorized shares of Common Stock as described in this Proposal and the addition of Article X pursuant to Proposal No. 4 below, the remainder of our Third Amended and Restated Certificate of Incorporation will remain unchanged after effectiveness of the Certificate of Amendment.
+If the proposed Authorized Shares Charter Amendment is not approved by our stockholders, but our stockholders elect to approve the Exculpation Charter Amendment, then we will solely amend our Third Amended and Restated Certificate of Incorporation to solely reflect the Authorized Shares Charter Amendment.
 If neither the proposed Exculpation Charter Amendment or the Authorized Shares Charter Amendment are approved, then our Third Amended and Restated Certificate of Incorporation will remain unchanged.